How To Start An Email In Italian

 I am attaching

-In an informal conclusion, you can just end the email with something like:
+In informal emails, you can easily greet your recipient with something like:

 Fammi sapere